achilleas-k/bib-partitioning-demo/README.md

 We're working on adding advanced partitioning customizations to bootc-image-builder.
 This demo is a preview of the new features.

+**NOTES**:
-**NOTE**: The customization format has not been finalised.
+- The customization format has not been finalised.
 The exact names and structure of the configuration may change, but the functionality shown will be supported.
+- We have plans to include partitioning configurations in the base image that bootc-image-builder will read to create the partitioning layout, making the container itself the source of truth for the partition table as well.
+- Mountpoints for partitions and logical volumes should be created in the base container image used to build the disk.
+This is particularly important for top-level mountpoints, such as the `/app` mountpoint we will use in this demo.
+In the final version of this feature, bootc-image-builder will validate the configuration against the bootc container before building, in order to avoid creating unbootable images.

 ## Part 0: bootc-image-builder